Enable Algolia Search

 1. Select None for authentication.

-3. Specify a unique property identifier for your Algolia records (e.g., id if you’ve added one to your json template.).
+3. Specify a unique property identifier for your Algolia records (for example, id if you’ve added one to your json template.).

 4. Name the data source.